‘PyaasBujhao’ with these mouth refreshing beverages

 Lemon Juice/Roohafza/Jaljeera/Ice Tea

 Believe or not, these two are the best refreshment drinks ever.
 Lemon Juice is tangy in nature, while Roohafza is a bit on the sweeter side.
-None of the hosts thinks about these as a beverage for wedding menu.
+None of the hosts thinks about these as a beverage for Asian Wedding Food menu.
 They are loved by everyone, are budget friendly and can be served almost round the year.
 While Jaljeera and Ice Tea aren’t that loved, still they would be an equally good option.

 Coffee is pretty common.
 What about serving hot chocolate instead.
 If the wedding is in the winter season, this would be a perfect refreshment for all of your guests.
 It’s warm, soothing and is chocolaty, a win-win situation for the host.
 Not only the youngsters but also the aged-guests would also love to have a cup of hot chocolate milk.

 Lassi or Thandai

 Both of these are quite famous in Indian region during the summers.
 Talk to your caterer and find out a new international style version- say chocolaty lassi or spicy thandai- to take things to the next level.
 This would be something innovative.